iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fejer's Monotone.md

 **Remark**

-Intuitively, if the sequence approches the set $C$ for all points and gets very close, it can't have too much room to wiggle.
+Intuitively, if the sequence approaches the set $C$ for all points and gets very close, it can't have too much room to wiggle.
+This theorem is weaker compare to the first theorem in the sense that, in finite Euclidean space, the Fejer monotonicity can be removed.

 ---
 ### **Applications**